Nance-Lab/diff_classifier/paper.md

 The [diff_classifier](https://github.com/ccurtis7/diff_classifier) package seeks to address the issue of scale-up in multi-particle tracking (MPT) analyses via a parallelization approach.
-MPT is a powerful analytical tool that has been used in fields ranging from aeronautics to oceanography to biomedical engineering [@Pulford:2005].
+MPT is a powerful analytical tool that has been used in fields ranging from aeronautics to oceanography [@Pulford:2005] allowing researchers to collect spatial and velocity information of moving objects from video datasets.
+Examples include:

+* Tracking tracers in ocean currents to study fluid flow
+* Tracking molecular motors (e.g. myosin, kinesin) to assess motile activity
+* Measuring intracellular trafficking by tracking membrane vesicles
+* Assessing microrheological properties by tracking nanoparticle movement.

 While a variety of tracking algorithms are available to researchers [@Chenouard:2014], a common problem is that data analysis usually depends on the use of graphical user interfaces, and relies on human input for accurate tracking.
 For example, particle detection often relies on the selection of a quality threshold, a numerical quantity distinguishing between “real” particles and “fake” particles [@Tineves:2017].
-If this threshold is too high, the high number of false positives can result in false trajectories that skew results, and in extreme cases, cause the code to crash due to a lack of convergence in the particle linking step.
+If this threshold is too high, false positive trajectories result in skewed MSD profiles, and in extreme cases, cause the code to crash due to a lack of convergence in the particle linking step.
 If the threshold is too low, trajectories will be cut short resulting in a bias towards short fast-moving trajectories and could result in empty datasets [@Wang:2015].

 Due to variations in experimental conditions and image quality, user-selected tracking parameters can vary widely from video to video.
 As parameter selection